Even in a ‘golden age’ for gaming, video game trade group’s new CEO faces challenges

 [Carpal tunnel, back pain and social anxiety: Inside the injury-plagued world of professional gaming.]

-And seemingly everyone is engaging in it, or at least knows folks who are.
+Seemingly everyone is engaging in it, or at least knows folks who are.
 More than 166 million Americans, nearly half the country’s population, play video games, and 75 percent of households have at least one gamer, according to Pierre-Louis.
-Tech giants such as Google, Amazon, Facebook and Netflix will all have a presence at the upcoming expo, known more commonly as “E3.”
+Tech giants such as Google, Amazon, Facebook and Netflix will all have a presence at the coming expo, known more commonly as “E3.”

 Into that gilded future steps Pierre-Louis, the ESA’s former general counsel before formally taking over the trade group’s top job in May.
-And now he must face the totality of the landscape before his industry.
+Now he must face the totality of the landscape before his industry.

 Amid the gaming industry’s sprawling successes, some of its aspects have drawn the attention of federal regulators and health officials.
 These bodies are applying increased scrutiny as video games simultaneously weave themselves inextricably into American entertainment’s social fabric.
 Resolving those issues will be Pierre-Louis’s first test as he helps guide the industry.

-Perhaps the chief threat faced by the industry comes from Congress, which is currently taking aim at one of video games’ top revenue models.
+Perhaps the chief threat faced by the industry comes from Congress, which is taking aim at one of video games’ top revenue models.
 Freshman Sen. Joshua Hawley (R-Mo.) has quickly earned a reputation for bearing down on tech companies.
-In May he filed a bill with two Democratic co-sponsors, Edward J. Markey of Massachusetts and Richard Blumenthal of Connecticut, that would render illegal certain in-game purchases for games marketed to players under the age of 18, an action that would significantly impact some of the industry’s most popular and well-established titles.
+In May he filed a bill with two Democratic co-sponsors, Edward J. Markey of Massachusetts and Richard Blumenthal of Connecticut, that would render illegal certain in-game purchases for games marketed to players under the age of 18, an action that would have a significant impact on some of the industry’s most popular and well-established titles.

 Hawley has referred to the tactic as part of “the addiction economy” and likened it to “placing a casino in the hands of every child in America with the goal of getting them desperately hooked."